 Back pain during pregnancy (aside from intermittent pain associated with contractions) is quite common.
-The frontal weight associated with pregnancy causes extreme back strain as the muscles in the back try to compensate to maintain an upright posture and a stable center-of-gravity.
+The frontal weight during pregnancy often leads to back strain and low back pain.
+The back muscles get overworked trying to correct your posture to maintain your center-of-gravity (balance).

 Breast milk can leak during your pregnancy due to the physiologic changes caused by increased estrogen.
 This is often more pronounced with subsequent pregnancies.